Fine Art

 "Rupture" Performance

-My name is Natalia, I am a Spanish multidisciplinary artist, and I live in Cambridgeshire.
-I completed two years of art studies in Madrid, Spain, before studying Fine Arts at ARU.
+I am a Spanish multidisciplinary artist currently based in Cambridge. .
+I completed two years of foundational art studies in Madrid, Spain, before completing my BA Fine Art at Anglia Ruskin University.

-During the installation, I inhabit the cage nude, my skin entirely encased in a layer of dry, brittle plaster.
+My practice translates my personal history into a sensory experience of breaking.
+In this performance, I inhabit the cage nude, my skin entirely encased in a layer of dry, brittle plaster.
 What begins in absolute, suffocating stillness transitions into a frustration, helplessness, visceral struggle of movement.
 Driven by the memory of desperation, anxiety, and the claustrophobia of both an abusive and sexist history and a grieving womb, the plaster "skin" begins to crack and fall.
-This is the shattering of the husk.
-Thanks to the sound system, the minimal noises of the falling material are amplified, turning a silent mental struggle into a deep and unsettling sound experience for the audience."

 By placing broken plaster fragments throughout the room, I invite the audience to participate in the destruction.
-As they walk around the cage, their weight grinds the remains of my history into finer dust.
-This forces a physical complicity; the viewer becomes part of the weight that breaks the survivor, while simultaneously aiding in the process of pulverizing the past so it can finally be blown away.
+As viewers walk around the cage, their weight grinds the remains of my history into dust.
+Through this physical complicity, the viewer becomes part of the weight that breaks the survivor, while simultaneously aiding in the process of pulverizing the past so it can finally be blown away.

 Dimly lit studio with red lighting, a person adjusting equipment, cameras on tripods, and a cage in the corner.